conan-io/docs/mastering/conditional.rst

 - **Use** ``configure()`` **to raise an error for non-supported configurations**:

   This approach is the first one evaluated when Conan loads the recipe so it is quite handy to perform checks of the input settings.
-It relies on the set of possible settings inside your *settings.yml* file so it can be used to constrain any recipe.
+It relies on the set of possible settings inside your *settings.yml* file, so it can be used to constrain any recipe.

   .. code-block:: python